michoelchaikin/suitecloudplusplus/README.md

 ![Multi-Project Support Gif](./img/multiProject.gif)
 ## Installation

 At this time, this extension has not been published on the VS Code Marketplace.
+You can download [the latest release](https://github.com/michoelchaikin/suitecloudplusplus/releases) as a *.vsix file, which you can [manually install in VS Code](https://code.visualstudio.com/docs/editor/extension-marketplace#_install-from-a-vsix).

 To build manually, clone this repository and run:

 - `npm install`
 - `npx vsce package`